Home

 DNA and Paternity

 Each one of us inherits (randomly) 23 chromosomes from our father and another 23 from our mother.
-Chromosomes are found in certain areas of the body, including white blood cells, cells inside our cheeks, and in hair roots.
+Chromosomes are found in certain areas of the body, including white blood cells, cells inside our cheeks, and in saliva and hair roots.
 DNA collected from any of these sites can be used to identify people and determine relationships.

 Paternity test DNA examines certain loci (regions) on the chromosome.
 Comparing the DNA sequence of a child to that of an alleged father can show if the child’s DNA was derived from that man or not.
 When possible, the mother should also be included in the testing, since she can provide additional genetic information and simplify the testing process.
 But paternity can still be checked without the mother’s DNA.